bcmartinelli/calculadora-react/README.md

 # Calculator
-This project was developed for study company using React.
+This project was developed to study using React.

 ## Requirements: